 I mentioned in my last blog post (discussing redundancy) that the Coronavirus Job Retention Scheme (“CJRS”) cannot last forever.
 The government knows this but has felt that now is not yet the right time to wind down the scheme in any substantial way and has in fact extended the scheme in their latest announcement.
 Good news for employers and staff alike!

-- The scheme is not ending abruptly as was rumoured and has been extended until the end of October.
-This takes the CJRS up to 8 months of support from when it was first announced in March.
+- The scheme is not ending abruptly as was rumoured and has been extended until the end of March 2021.

 Are these changes to the scheme a good thing?